top of page

 Autism is an invisible disability.

-If non-disabled people don't "see it", it doesn't exist.
-If my child was in a wheelchair no one would question why he needs assistance in the bathroom.
+If non-disabled people don’t "see it," it doesn’t exist.
+If my child were in a wheelchair, no one would question why he needs assistance in the bathroom.
 Yet here we are.

 Infographic about invisible disablities